Many of my patients who would be considered “foodies” have told me they avoid MSG in their food. Or do they? More about that later.

 Glutamate is safe, MSG is safe.
 Numerous global health authorities have clear positions outlining the safety of glutamate.
 Your body makes glutamate and it’s so naturally prevalent in our food supply that you couldn’t avoid it if you tried and you couldn’t survive if you did avoid it.

 There’s no evidence MSG causes headaches, CRS, or any other health maladies.
 But it can truly enhance the taste of our food, and it enhances the taste of many healthful foods.
 World-renowned health organizations like the National Academy of Sciences, the European Community’s Scientific Committee for Food, and the American Medical Association Council on Scientific Affairs have all confirmed the safety of MSG as it is present in our diets.
-The International Food Information Council has published a great consumer-friendly review of the research on MSG that explains the safety of MSG.

 I make recommendations to my patients that are evidence-based because it’s the ethical way to practice nutrition, and I can feel fully confident in the evidence on the safety of MSG.